Action 1 – Phenotypic characterisation

 Phenotypic characterisation of fresh semen The assessment of fresh semen quality was carried out for the following turkey breeds: RO and ER.
 The following quanti-qualitative parameters were evaluated: sperm volume and concentration, cellular membrane integrity (by flow cytometry) total sperm motility, progressive motility, and kinetic parameters (by CASA system with SCA software).

 Lipid profile analysis was performed on the spermatozoa of SI breed roosters, using the Folch’s method to extract total lipids with a commercial kit (Fatty Acid Extraction Kit, Low Standard – Sigma Aldrich).
 The total lipids were separated into the neutral lipid classes by thin layer chromatography.
 Total phospholipid, triglyceride, free fatty acid and cholesterol ester classes were subjected to reflux trans-methylation followed by determination of fatty acid composition by gas chromatography.
 FAMEs were separated on a capillary column (Zebron ZB-FAME 30 m × 0.25 mm × 20 µm).
 The fatty acids of the samples were compared with the peak retention times of the 37 FAME standard (Supelco).
-Analysis and organisation of the data are in progress.
+The results obtained are presented in Table 1.11.

 University of Pisa

-Monitoring of daily egg production continued until the end of October 2023 (see figure 1.1.1), while egg weight evaluation (see figure 1.1.2) and egg morphometric determinations of second-laying eggs were completed by the end of June (data in processing).
+Monitoring of daily egg production continued until the end of the laying cycle (see figure 1.1.1); the weight of eggs evaluated in the five central months of the reproductive season is shown in figure 1.1.2 and the shape index of these eggs was equal to 74.1 and 68.9 for the Livorno and Siciliana breeds respectively, highlighting also in the second laying a decidedly different shape of the egg in these two breeds: standard oval the first and sharp oval the second.
 The assessment of food consumption by second-laying hens was completed by June 2023, and the egg FCE was calculated (see table 1.1.1).
-Replacement subjects born in April 2023 were monitored for growth, mortality, and morphometric characteristics as outlined in the project (data in progress).
+Replacement subjects born in April 2023 were monitored for growth, mortality, and morphometric characteristics as outlined in the project (figure 1.1.3 and figure 1.1.4).

 The data concerning the Piedmontese breeds Bianca di Saluzzo (BS), Bionda Piemontese (BP), and Millefiori Piemontese (MP) preserved at the Poultry Centre for the Conservation of Local Genetic Resources (Carmagnola, TO – supervised by Prof. Achille Schiavone) have been collected and are made available as part of the technical consultancy contract between UniPI and UniTO starting from 05/03/2022 (refer to the technical report by the UniTO consultant).